Foot Drop : Charlotte’s Journey

 In June 2021, I suffered an L5/S1 disc herniation during a warm up at my dance fitness class.
 The disc compression resulted in right sided foot drop.
 Having always been a fairly active person and on the go mum of 2 this came as a bit of a shock.
 Not only was I dealing with the most severe pain I’d ever experienced, I now had something called foot drop which I knew nothing about.
 On discharge from hospital where I was first taken by ambulance, I remember being unable to put my shoe on and asking for assistance.
 My foot felt like it was being put in a shoe 2 sizes too small and felt very unpleasant.
 I also noticed that I couldn’t move my toes up and down.
 The first few days and weeks were awful as I couldn’t walk without my husband’s support.
 On the day I first saw my consultant, I had to walk in without my husband.
 I was so embarrassed as I struggled to walk across the reception.
 My consultant referred me for an MRI, which I had the following day, and arranged for me to see a Physio.

-The Physio gave me a pair of crutches and a velcro based drawstring orthotic which helped improve my walking but it was a struggle to get my foot in the shoe and this felt very uncomfortable to start.
+The Physio gave me a pair of crutches and a velcro based drawstring orthotic which helped improve my walking but it was a struggle to get my foot in the shoe and very uncomfortable.
 I then began physio and hydrotherapy with focus on trying to help the back but also work the foot.
 I had so much tightness down my right side and leg which meant getting up in the morning would get unpleasant.
 I wore a night splint to try and stretch the muscles but this caused a lot of discomfort in my foot and impacted my sleep.
 After trying hard at physio and hydrotherapy, and seeing no major change to the weakness in my foot, it was decided that surgery (Microdiscetomy) would be the next best action which I had in August 2021.
 It was made clear that there was no guarantee but there was a potential for a more favourable outcome for the footdrop with surgery.

 As I began to walk further and took away the crutches I noticed that I would go wobbly randomly and gravitate one way.
 I described it like I’d had a few drinks.
 This become more obvious as I increased my distance and I simply felt I could not balance fully.
 This I learnt was from the foot drop and not feeling through the foot.
 I felt embarrassed and felt like lots of people were staring.